 A smaller lake, ‘The Can’, lies just west of the main lake.
 Folk once drew water from here for a charge of one penny per can.
 Nowadays, visitors can get refreshments from the ice cream van that usually parks here.

 Head east from the playground and you’ll arrive at the park’s Conservatory.
-The listed building was built in 1900 and is definitely showing its age.
-It houses tropical plants and was open at the time of our last visit (August 2015).
-Funding is being sought to restore the building to its former glory.
+The listed building was built in 1900 and at the time of our last visit (2020) was closed for refurbishment.

 The Broad Walk runs northeast from the Conservatory and is a grand avenue lined with huge lime trees.
 It was built by unemployed weavers during the 1860s Lancashire Cotton Famine.